Table of Contents:

 • Getting an IEC permit is dependent on you getting an Invitation to Apply.

-• Working Holiday (WH) Visa Canada
+• Canada Working Holiday (WH) Visa

-• The Working Holiday (WH) Canada Visa are temporary work permits issued to eligible young candidates aged 18 to 30 from the UK under the International Mobility Program.
+• The Canada Working Holiday (WH) Visa are temporary work permits issued to eligible young candidates aged 18 to 30 from the UK under the International Mobility Program.

 • An open work Permit, it allows you to travel and work anywhere across Canada for 2 years maximum.